Mysteriza/Plant_Monitoring_Blynk_ESP8266/README.md

 ## Schematic
 I don't have time to make a schematic, so maybe you can check inside the Arduino program what needs to be connected to each pin.

-# Any suggestions?
-Write it down in Discussion!